 Best Stabilizer for Stuffed Animal Embroidery

-If you are planning to embroider on a bunny ear but aren’t able to take apart the ear, you won’t want a stabilizer showing on the back.
-In that case, I’d recommend trying a wash-away stabilizer (paper-like, not film) to see if you can get enough stabilization.
-I would recommend against tear-away as your first choice.
-It is VERY difficult to pick off from all the fluffy bunny fur!
+If you plan to embroider on a bunny ear but aren’t able to take apart the ear, you don’t want residula stabilizer showing on the back.
+In that case, I recommend wash-away stabilizer (paper-like, not film) to see if you can get enough stabilization.
+I recommend against tear-away as it is VERY difficult to pick off from all the fluffy bunny fur!

-Any stuffed animal with a fuzzy outer coating will need a layer of water-soluble topping on the front of the embroidery.
+Any stuffed animal with a fuzzy outer coating needs a layer of water-soluble topping on the front of the embroidery.
 This will keep your name or other embroidery design from sinking into the soft, fluffy fabric.

 Adding a Basting Box for Better Stabilization of the Bunny Ear

-When you’re done embroidering on the front of the ear, the stabilizer and the back of the embroidery will be on the inside of the ear when you reconstruct it.
-You will have to be able to sew (by machine or hand) the ear back together with this method.
+When reconstructing the ear after embroidery, the stabilizer and the back of the embroidery will be on the inside of the ear.
+You will thus have to be able to sew (by machine or hand) the ear back together with this method.
 Either that or use fusible tape.
-This method is more time-consuming but does provide better results.

 How to Embroider Bunny Ears – Tutorial